harmanhobbit/smarthubctl/README.md

 Using the script from the command line called in the following way:
 `python smarthubctl.py *input* *output*`

+For example to route input 5 to ouput 7 the command would look something like this:
+`python smarthubctl.py 5 7`

 To allow the script to run from QLab, you need to call the python script from an AppleScript cue like so:
 `'do shell script "python /path/to/script/smarthubctl.py *input* *output*"'`

+To route the same example as above from QLab the AppleScript cue would read:
+`'do shell script "python /path/to/script/smarthubctl.py 5 7"'`

 More details can be found here https://blog.allaway.tech/qlab/controlling-blackmagic-design-smart-videohubs-from-qlab/